wulechuan/javascript-wulechuan-impart-features-to-object/README.md

 A profile object **might** also contain a property named

-	'propertyNameForTheObjectItself'
+	'chiefPropertyNameForTheObjectItself'

 , value of whom is to decide the new name of the instance to impart.
-If the 'propertyNameForTheObjectItself' is absent, then the name of the profile is taken instead.
+If the 'chiefPropertyNameForTheObjectItself' is absent, then the name of the profile is taken instead.

 For example, the minimum definition of the 'force2D' profile